shrutisharma27/7targets-docs/_posts/2020-01-21-assistant-details.md

 ## Questions answered
 - Can I add logo in the signature ?
+- Can we integrate with shared calendar service like Calendly ?
 - Will assistant stop sending emails after response is received ?
 - What will assistant do when it received an email response ?
 - Can I have multiple Assistants ?